Orgeat syrup: History

 Bitter almonds as a general rule contain cyanide and can be lethal in large quantities.
 For this reason modern syrups generally are produced only from sweet almonds.
-Such syrup products do not contain significant levels of hydrocyanic acid, so are generally considered safe for human consumption unless the person is allergic.
+Such syrup products do not contain significant levels of hydrocyanic acid, so are generally considered safe for human consumption.

 Word origin

 The word orgeat (/ɔːrˈʒɑː, ˈɔːrdʒiət, ˈɔːrʒɒt/) is derived from the Latin hordeaceus 'made with barley' through the French, where barley is called orge.
 The Catalan word orxata, from which derives the Spanish horchata, has the same origin, though today the two drinks have little else in common and neither of them uses barley.

 Regional uses

 In Tunisia and Libya, a variant is called rozata and is usually served chilled in wedding and engagement parties as a symbol of joy and purity because of its white colour and its fresh (flowery) flavor.
 It comes in many different flavours, such as traditional almond, banana, mango, pistachio, among others.